-Side plank struggle not to be sniffed at it
+Side planks: A struggle not to be sniffed at

 You can guarantee that if any exercise becomes even a teeny bit popular, there will be some wag who decides to put a different slant on it.
-This is the case with the side plank.
+This is the case with side planks.

 To personal trainers, the side plank is “quirky” but to you the customer it’s “Why can’t I just do the easy one?”